ziritrion/ml-zoomcamp/07_project/README.md

 * `predict.py`: Flask app that receives a query and outputs a prediction.
 * `model.py`: pre-trained gradient boosting model.
 * `dv.bin`: a pre-made DictVectorizer object, necessary for creating the data structures needed for prediction.
+* `requirements.txt`: requirements file for `predict.py` deployment.
+* `requirements-all.txt`: requirements file for running everything in this folder.
+* `environment.yml`: environment file for creating a new Conda virtual environment with the packages listed in `requirements.txt`.
+* `environment-all.yml`: environment file for creating a new Conda virtual environment with the packages listed in `requirements-all.txt`.
 * `scratch.ipynb`: a simple scratch notebook with code for testing.
 Useful to send requests to `predict.py`.

 # Run the code